caprice-j/ggbash/README.md

 For example, if the input is `ggplot iris + p Sepal.Width Sepal.Length`, `p` ambiguously matches four different geoms, `geom_point`, `geom_path`, `geom_polygon`, and `geom_pointrange`.
 Among these geoms, `ggbash` determines the geom to use according to the above predefined order of precedence (the first one, `geom_point`, is selected in this example).

-While it's possible to check and define your own precedence order through `define_ggbash_constant_list()`, adding one or two characters may be faster in most cases.
+While it's possible to check and define your own precedence order through `define_ggbash_constants()`, adding one or two characters may be faster in most cases.

 ### 3. Pipe Operators (`+` and `|`)